Seattle Pilots: Formation

-The lead man for the franchise ownership, Pacific Northwest Sports, Inc. (PNSI), was Dewey Soriano, a former Rainiers pitcher and general manager and former president of the Pacific Coast League.
-In an ominous sign of things to come, Soriano had to ask William R. Daley, who owned the Indians during the time they flirted with moving to Seattle, to underwrite much of the purchase price.
-In return, Soriano sold Daley 47% of the stock, making him the team's largest shareholder.
-Daley became chairman of the board, while Soriano remained team president.
+In an ominous sign of things to come, Soriano found himself short of cash after making little effort to find locally-based partners.
+He had to ask William R. Daley, who owned the Indians during the time they flirted with moving to Seattle, to underwrite much of the purchase price.
+In return, Soriano sold Daley 47% of the stock.
+Daley became the team's largest shareholder and chairman of the board, while Soriano remained team president.

 A couple of factors were beyond the Pilots' control.
 They were originally not set to start play until 1971 along with the Kansas City Royals.
-However, the date was moved back to 1969 under pressure from Senator Stuart Symington of Missouri.
+However, the date was moved up to 1969 under pressure from Senator Stuart Symington of Missouri.
 Professional baseball had been played in Kansas City in one form or another from 1883 until the A's left for Oakland after the 1967 season, and Symington would not accept the prospect of Kansas City having to wait three years for baseball to return there.
 The American League would not allow only one new team to enter the league, as the resulting odd number of teams would unbalance the schedule.
 That meant that Kansas City and Seattle had to be admitted together.

-Also, the Pilots had to pay the PCL $1 million to compensate for the loss of one of its most successful franchises.
-After King County voters approved a bond for a domed stadium (what would become the Kingdome) in February 1968 with 62% in favor, the Seattle Pilots were officially born.
+Despite Soriano having been president of the PCL, he had to pay the PCL $1 million to compensate for the loss of one of its longest-standing and most successful franchises.
+After King County voters approved a bond for a domed stadium (what would become the Kingdome) in February 1968 with 62 percent in favor, the Seattle Pilots were officially born.
 California Angels executive Marvin Milkes was hired as general manager, and Joe Schultz, a coach with the National League champion St. Louis Cardinals, became manager.